 Terms and Conditions of Options.
-An "incentive stock option" is an option that meets the requirements of Section 422 of the Code, and a "hon-qualified stock option" is an option that does not meet those requirements.
+An "incentive stock option" is an option that meets the requirements of Section 422 of the Code, and a "non-qualified stock option" is an option that does not meet those requirements.
 An option granted will be exercisable only to the extent that it is vested on the date of exercise.
 No option may be exercisable more than ten years from the grant date.
 In general, the exercise price per share under each option granted under the 2025 Plan may not be less than 100% of the fair market value of our common stock on the option grant date, provided that stockholders who own greater than 10% of the Company's voting stock cannot be granted incentive stock options that have an exercise price less than 110% of the fair market value of the Company's common stock on the date of grant.
-For so long as our common stock will be the closing price of our common stock on the exchange on which it is listed on the option grant date.
+For so long as our common stock is listed on an established stock exchange, the fair market value of the common stock will be the closing price of our common stock on the exchange on which it is listed on the option grant date.
 If there is no closing price reported on the option grant date, the fair market value will be deemed equal to the closing price for the common stock on the last market trading day prior to the day of determination.